spryker/cakephp-statemachine/docs/README.md

 <transition condition="Test/Condition">
 ```

-The map of condition names and classes in code is done in the StateMachineHandler's `getConditions()`
+The map of condition names and classes in code is done in the StateMachineHandler's `getConditions()`.
-which should implement `StateMachine\Dependency\StateMachineHandlerInterface`.

 ### Commands
 A transition from one state to another has an event associated to it.